Skip to content

 The Gutai Group: Play, Pedagogy and Possibility

-Mainstream Japanese culture during and in the aftermath of World War II was practically restricted to works of art that … More
+Mainstream Japanese culture during and in the aftermath of World War II was heavily restricted to sensōga, which are works … More

 Art Education, Art History, Avant-garde, Gutai Group, Japanese Art, Jiro Yoshihara, Modern Art, Playful Learning, Shozo Shimamoto, Yozo Ukita